-- (1) Treated effluent from the treated effluent supply system of the City will not be supplied to any premises unless the consumer, with the consent of the owner, has applied to the City for a supply and such application has been agreed to, subject to such conditions as may be imposed by the authorised official. - (2) The consumer is liable for all the fees in respect of the supply of treated effluent, determined in terms of the Tariff By-law, until the supply has been interrupted at the request of the consumer or the agreement has been terminated in accordance with this By-law. - (3) An application must contain at least the following information - - (a) a declaration that the applicant is aware of and understands the contents of the agreement; - (b) acceptance of liability in terms of this By-law for the cost of the supply of treated effluent until the agreement is terminated; - (c) the name of the applicant and his or her identity number; - (d) the address or erf number of the premises to or on which treated effluent is to be supplied;
+- (1) Treated effluent from the treated effluent supply system of the City will not be supplied to any premises unless the consumer, with the consent of the owner, has applied to the City for a supply and such application has been agreed to, subject to such conditions as may be imposed by Council. - (2) The consumer is liable for all the fees in respect of the supply of treated effluent, determined in the prescribed tariffs, until the supply has been interrupted at the request of the consumer or the agreement has been terminated in accordance with this By-law. - (3) An application must contain at least the following information - - (a) a declaration that the applicant is aware of and understands the contents of the agreement; - (b) acceptance of liability in terms of this By-law for the cost of the supply of treated effluent until the agreement is terminated; - (c) the name of the applicant and his or her identity number;